Ex Nihilo (comics): Fictional character biography

-Ex Nihilo creates Nightmask, an artificial human, on the terraformed surface of the planet Mars.
-After a fierce battle with the Avengers, Nightmask is taken to Earth and given residence in Avengers Tower.

-Nightmask and Star Brand later head to Mars to confront Ex Nihilo.

-Omega Flight is sent in by Department H to investigate one of the Origin Bomb sites left by Ex Nihilo in Regina, Saskatchewan, Canada.
-Validator is changed by the Origin Bomb site while the rest of the Omega Flight members are killed in action.

-Some children of the Zebra People in the Savage Land have gotten exposed to the Origin Site placed by Ex Nihilo and had been evolved by it.

-Ex Nihilo reveals that in the case of Earth, he did not just transform the life inhabiting it but attempted to rouse the consciousness of the planet itself.

 In a prelude to the Infinity storyline, Ex Nihilo, Abyss, Nightmask, and Star Brand join the Avengers.
 After the fight against the Builders and Thanos, Ex Nihilo joins his brethren who endeavor to recreate life on worlds ravaged by the war of the Builders.

-During the Time Runs Out storyline, Ex Nihilo and his fellow Gardeners attempted to fix the decaying universe that was the result of the contraction of the Multiverse.
-Once on Earth, Ex Nihilo and the Gardeners were able to see its whole system and find that Earth has scars.
-They were offered by Sunspot a one-way trip to help his branch of the Avengers investigate the origin of this decay by using A.I.M. technology and travel across the Multiverse.
-Sunspot's Avengers branch traveled across numerous universes navigating the map left by the Mapmakers.
-After one last jump across universes that cost Nightmask's life, Sunspot's Avengers branch found themselves face to face with a fissure in time and space.
-From it, two Beyonders emerged and demanded the heroes to fall back.
-Upon denying their request, Sunspot's Avengers faced the Beyonders.
-In an attempt to reprogram one of the Beyonders, Ex Nihilo, Abyss, and rest of the Gardeners sacrificed themselves.
+During the Time Runs Out storyline, Ex Nihilo and his fellow Gardeners attempt to fix the decaying universe caused by the contraction of the multiverse.
+Once on Earth, Ex Nihilo and the Gardeners are able to see its whole system and find that Earth has scars.
+Sunspot offers the Gardeners a one-way trip to help his branch of the Avengers investigate the origin of this decay.
+Sunspot's Avengers travel across numerous universes navigating the map left by the Mapmakers.
+After one last jump across universes, Sunspot's Avengers branch encounter a fissure in time and space, from which two Beyonders emerge.
+Ex Nihilo, Abyss, and the Gardeners sacrifice themselves in an attempt to reprogram one of the Beyonders.